deckhouse/virtualization/docs/USER_GUIDE.md

 The `collect-debug-info` command requires `d8` version v0.27.0 or higher.
 {{< /alert >}}

-To diagnose problems with a virtual machine, you can use the `collect-debug-info` command, which collects complete information about the VM state and all related resources into a compressed archive.
+Use `collect-debug-info` to gather diagnostic data about a virtual machine and all related resources into a single compressed archive.

 The command collects the following information: